sonic-net/SONiC/doc/isis/frr-isis-sonic-yang-model-hld.md

                 leaf instance {
                     type string;
                     description
-                        "The identifier for this instance of ISIS.
+                        "The identifier for this instance of IS-IS.
 Area-tag";
                 }

                 leaf ifname {
                     type string;
                     description
-                        "Interface for which ISIS configuration is to be applied.";
+                        "Interface for which IS-IS configuration is to be applied.";
                 }

-                leaf ipv4-routing-instance {
+                leaf ipv4_routing_instance {
                     type string;
                     description
                         "Routing IS-IS IPv4 traffic over this interface for the given instance.";
                 }
-                leaf ipv6-routing-instance {
+                leaf ipv6_routing_instance {
                     type string;
                     description
                         "Routing IS-IS IPv6 traffic over this interface for the given instance.";